 Our Team Leaders are people who love to share their passion for nature and conservation.
 As well as being your guide for the various conservation activities, they’ll take time to tell you more about this special place, its unique nature, and ways we can look after it.
 During the week they will introduce you to the project, work with you on your volunteering projects, and share with you their knowledge about conservation and the region.

 Paterson House is an awesome base for our projects.
 This fully restored stone lodge is a great base to explore the park and the nearby Port Hills.
 You’ll stay in a bunkroom with mattress and pillows provided.
 There are full shower, bathroom and laundry facilities.
 As well as games and a small library there’s also a BBQ.

 Volunteer activities take place 8.30am - 4.30pm Monday to Friday.
+Weekends are a chance to explore the area.
 You can spend your free time exploring the Christchurch area.
 There are some great walks and mountain bike rides that start in Halswell Quarry Park.
 Or you can head into the city to the Riccarton Bush and the nearby Farmers Market held there each Saturday.
 Hagley Park and its Botanical Gardens and the Canterbury Museum in the city and Sumner Beach out on the coast are great places to explore.
 Also check out this interactive map of other walking and hiking tracks in and around the city.

 Volunteers can book multiple weeks in either one project, or get involved in a number of projects around the country.

 We provide all the tools and equipment needed for each volunteer activity.
 We’ll also send you a list of things to bring.
 Things you need to bring include:

 Comfortable walking or working boots

 Wide-brimmed sun hat/beanie